Direct Sowing Native Seeds at Home

 Many perennials and annuals can benefit from being sown directly on a prepared seed-bed.
 Requiring little preparation and limited aftercare, seeds sown this way often grow faster and stronger to flower without root disturbance.

 Sounds too good to be true, however with a little practice you can be growing all type of plants from seed direct in the soil.
+If direct sowing native seeds is not an option then you can opt to grow in a cool grow house, or sunny window or try the winter sowing jug method for yourself.

 Choosing Native Seeds to Sow